13.12. Neural Style Transfer¶

 return (img.transpose(1, 2, 0) * rgb_std + rgb_mean).clip(0, 1)

-We use the VGG-19 model pre-trained on the ImageNet dataset to extract image features[1].
+We use the VGG-19 model pretrained on the ImageNet dataset to extract image features (Gatys et al., 2016).

 pretrained_net = gluon.model_zoo.vision.vgg19(pretrained=True)

-is to the input layer, the easier it is to extract image detail
+Generally speaking, the closer to the input layer, the easier to extract

-many details from the content image, we select a VGG network layer near
+details of the content image in the synthesized image, we choose a VGG

-called the content layer.
-We also select the outputs of different layers
+content features of the image.
+We also select the output of different

-from the VGG network for matching local and global styles.
-These are
+VGG layers for extracting local and global style features.
+These layers

-called the style layers.
-As we mentioned in Section 7.2, VGG
+are also called style layers.
+As mentioned in Section 8.2, the

 the last convolutional layer of the fourth convolutional block as the

-content layer and the first layer of each block as style layers.
-We can
+content layer, and the first convolutional layer of each convolutional

 instance.